-Megan is a Money & Career, Health & Fitness, and Culture Writer at The Cheat Sheet.
-She has a master’s degree in media studies from the New School University.
-Her writings have appeared in the Journal of Financial Planning and other publications.
+Megan is a Writer for The Cheat Sheet on money and career, health and fitness, and culture.
+She has a master’s degree in media studies from New School University and has been published in the Journal of Financial Planning and other publications.

-Nearly a quarter of Americans are worried about the possibility of an IRS audit, a 2017 Rasmussen Poll found.
-That’s the highest level in 10 years.
+In 2022, nearly a quarter of Americans were worried about the possibility of an IRS audit, the highest level in 10 years.

 Most lose sleep about something that never happens; of 146M taxpayers, fewer than 1%, (1.2M), had their returns audited, according to the IRS.